MikroElektronika/mikrosdk_click_v2/clicks/i2cmux3/README.md

 \mainpage Main Page

 ---
-# I2C MUX 3 click
+# I2C MUX 3 Click

 I2C MUX 3 Click is a compact add-on board that contains eight bidirectional translating switches dedicated for applications with I2C slave address conflicts.
 This board features the TCA9548APWR, a low voltage 8-channel I2C bus switch with an active-low reset input from Texas Instruments.